About the Parole Board

-- This applies to offenders who are not demonstrating an attitude or motivation toward a positive adjustment.
-The offender continues to receive unfavorable reports and may not be involved in programs, etc.
+- This applies to inmates who are not demonstrating an attitude or motivation toward a positive adjustment.
+The inmate continues to receive unfavorable reports and may not be involved in programs, etc.

 - Prior Failure under Community Supervision

-- This refers to an offender’s proven inability to function in the community and to abide by the rules of supervision.
+- This refers to an inmate’s proven inability to function in the community and to abide by the rules of supervision.
 It may include new criminal convictions or technical violations.

 - Record of major institutional infractions - not ready to conform to society

-- This refers to an offender’s inability to follow prison rules.
+- This refers to an inmate’s inability to follow prison rules.

 - Risk to the Community

-- Considering the nature of the crime(s), prior failures on supervision, and institutional adjustment, releasing an offender on parole is not in the best interest of the community.
+- Considering the nature of the crime(s), prior failures on supervision, and institutional adjustment, releasing an inmate on parole is not in the best interest of the community.